ParallelMaths/parallel/pages/8-01-ma-kettle.md

 Andrew Huang has created a song which is a mnemonic for the first 100 decimal places of π.
 It is quite charming, apart from the occasional mentions of "ZERO".
-There must be a better way to deal with zero, rather than just saying "ZERO", e.g., pick one letter and any word that starts with that letter, regardless of its length represents zero.
+There must be a better way to deal with zero, rather than just saying "ZERO" - for example, you could pick a letter, and then any word that starts with that letter (regardless of its length) represents zero.

 Anyway, see what you make of it, and maybe make up your own mnemonic for π.